 Skip to main content

 This notice outlines the deprecation of op-geth and the transition to op-reth as the supported execution client for Celo.
-It includes key information for node operators, RPC providers, and bridge operators. op-geth will not support the upcoming Ethereum Glamsterdam hardfork.
-All node operators must migrate to op-reth before this upgrade to remain in sync with the canonical chain.
-We will share exact dates once the Ethereum Glamsterdam timeline is finalized.
+It includes key information for node operators, RPC providers, and bridge operators.
+Celo is switching its execution client from op-geth to op-reth.
+All node operators must migrate to op-reth by the switch date for their network to remain in sync with the canonical chain.

 Summary Of Changes